Uniformed Services University of the Health Sciences

 The University Faculty Assembly consists of all individuals with current university faculty appointments at the level of Instructor or above in any School or Institute of the University, excluding adjunct appointments.
 The Faculty Assembly elects the officers and members of the Faculty Senate.
 A Faculty Assembly meeting is the forum through which information is disseminated and exchanged between the members of the senate and all faculty.
 It is where university and school policies may be discussed and deliberated and priorities set for senate action.

-The Packard Lecture, Education Day, Research Week, and Faculty Orientation are several of the events sponsored by the senate to enrich the climate of scholarship and education at the university.
-The senate also honors faculty achievements through the Carol Johns, Wu, Leonard, and Innovative Teaching awards.
+The Packard Lecture, Education Day, and Research Day are events sponsored by the senate to enrich the climate of scholarship and education at the university.
+The senate also honors faculty achievements through the Carol J. Johns, Henry C. Wu, James J. Leonard, and Innovation in Education awards.

-Senators are drawn from basic and clinical departments of the School of Medicine and from the Graduate School of Nursing.
-Senators may be military or civilian faculty, and faculty not billeted to USU may also serve as senators.
+Senators may be military or civilian and are drawn from faculty in basic and clinical departments of the School of Medicine, from the Graduate School of Nursing, from the Postgraduate Dental College, and from faculty not billeted to USU.

-The senate functions through seven standing committees: Education, Research Policy, Comparability & Faculty Welfare, Constitution & Bylaws, Nomination & Election, Communications, and Faculty Mentoring.
+The senate functions through seven standing committees: Education, Research Policy, Comparability & Faculty Welfare, Constitution & Bylaws, Nomination & Election, Communications, and 1100 (Appointment, Promotion, and Tenure Policy).
 The chair of each committee must be a senator, but committee membership is open to all USU faculty, and vigorous faculty participation is key to committee effectiveness.
 Each senator must serve on at least one senate committee; most serve on two.

 Ad hoc committees and specific task forces may be appointed by standing committees, by the senate, or at the request of the administration.
 Serving in the senate or on any of its committees offers the faculty the opportunity to shape the future of USU.